Anthony Rizzo Family Foundation: Sponsors and contributors

+Barrington area philanthropist Rick Heidner and his family have been significant individual contributors to the Anthony Rizzo Family Foundation.
+Since at least 2021, the Heidners have hosted annual poolside fundraising events in support of the foundation, with proceeds from the 5th annual gathering in July 2021 surpassing $604,000 to benefit families affected by pediatric cancer.
+Rick Heidner expressed gratitude for community generosity and emphasized the event’s impact on supporting the foundation’s mission.

 Proceeds

 In 2014, Anthony Rizzo and the Anthony Rizzo Family Foundation was presented with the Branch Rickey Award in Denver, Colorado, and was one of the youngest to receive this award for his contributions to cancer research thru the formation of the Anthony Rizzo Family Foundation.

 In 2015, the foundation donated $250,000 to the cancer center in support of research in lymphoma.
 After the foundation's donation, the research clinic honored the Anthony Rizzo Family Foundation by naming one Hematology Oncology waiting room after the foundation.

 Majority of the money raised from the foundation supports the Sylvester Comprehensive Cancer Center at the University of Miami, Florida, Ann & Robert H. Lurie Children's Hospital of Chicago, Illinois, Joe DiMaggio's Children's Hospital, Florida, and The Family Reach Foundation, Illinois.

 In 2017, the Anthony Rizzo Family Foundation made $3.5 million in donations to the Ann & Robert H. Lurie Children's Hospital of Chicago.
 The foundation's contributions provide families grants towards their medical expenses on a case-by-case basis.
 The foundation has also made contributions to two oncology specialists.

 After donating over 3 million dollars to help cancer effected families with financial difficulties in 2017, Lurie Children's Hospital honored Anthony Rizzo and the foundation during a ribbon cutting ceremony for a waiting room named after Rizzo.

 In 2017, the Sylvester Comprehensive Cancer Center at the University of Miami Health system received a $650,000 donation from the foundation.
 The Cancer center, also funds research for the disease specifically for children and adolescents affected by cancer.
 The Anthony Rizzo Family Foundation Hope 44 program funded US$500,000 of the $650,000 donation.
 The rest of the proceeds went to director of the Lymphoma Program and research in the field.

 In 2017, Anthony Rizzo, a graduate of Marjory Stoneman Douglas High School donated $150,000 on behalf of the Anthony Rizzo Family Foundation to cover half the cost of the installation of a new lighting system at the school's 'Anthony Rizzo' field.
 The event was named, "A Night Under the Lights With Anthony Rizzo".

 The Anthony Rizzo Family Foundation helped raise money for families of victims of the Parkland school shooting in February 2018.
 The foundation contributed to the community by donating autographed items from teammates and other MLB players along with raising awareness on social media.